celeste-42bit/convenimc/README.md

 ## Licensing and redistribution

-This modpack is published under the MIT license.
+This project is published under the MIT license.
+The license only applies to the software I have written in addition to the mods.
+The mods themselves are created by others, and have their own licensing.
+You are NOT ALLOWED to change and or publish the mods themselves in any way without checking out their original licenses and asking their creators for permission.
+Otherwise...

-Feel free to modify it, take it apart or do whatever with it :)
+...Feel free to modify this project, take it apart or do whatever with it :)

 Just don't make me responsible for anything bad that happens while doing that ^^ Seriously, DON'T.

+THIS IS A WORK IN PROGRESS!